Vengi58/payment-gateway-challenge-dotnet/README.md

 **BankSimulator**: Provides implementation for connecting to the Bank Simulator.
 It is a simple implementation to wrap the interaction with the Bank Simulator REST API.

 **RsaCryptoService**: Provides implementation for data encryption services, which is needed to securely store sensitive data.
 Uses a simple RSA encryption.
-Ideally an external encryption provider service should be used, or even better, the sensitive data should be stored in external trusted key stores.
+Ideally an or assymetric key encryption, an external encryption provider or service should be used, or even better, the sensitive data should be stored in external trusted key stores.

 #### Application

 [PaymentGateway.Application](https://github.com/Vengi58/payment-gateway-challenge-dotnet/tree/main/src/PaymentGateway.Application)

-The Application used MediatR's PipelineBehavior to chain request validation and logging and RequestHandler for request handling delegation.
+The Application uses MediatR's PipelineBehavior to chain request validation and logging and RequestHandler for request handling delegation.

-To try to avoid double spending the application maintains an internal payment request status, initially persisting the payment in the database as Processing and updates the states based on the response of the Bank Simulator to Completed or Failed.
+To try to avoid double spending the application maintains an internal payment request status, initially persisting the payment in the database as Processing and updates the states based on the response of the Bank Simulator to FinishedProcessing or FailedProcessing.
 If another payment request with the same payment id is submitted by the merchant while the request is in Processing status it won't reporcesss it again.

 **Behaviors:**